Seteco/Somorrostro/External-Plugins.md

   - `options`

     a space separated list of options, enclosed in quotes.
-3 options are currently supported: `obsolete` to mark a chart as obsolete (netdata will hide it and delete it after some time), `detail` to mark a chart as insignificant (this may be used by dashboards to make the charts smaller, or somehow visualise properly a less important chart) and `store_first` to make netdata store the first collected value, assuming there was an invisible previous value set to zero (this is used by statsd charts - if the first data collected value of incremental dimensions is not zero based, unrealistic spikes will appear with this option set). `CHART` options have been added in netdata v1.7.
+4 options are currently supported: `obsolete` to mark a chart as obsolete (netdata will hide it and delete it after some time), `detail` to mark a chart as insignificant (this may be used by dashboards to make the charts smaller, or somehow visualize properly a less important chart), `store_first` to make netdata store the first collected value, assuming there was an invisible previous value set to zero (this is used by statsd charts - if the first data collected value of incremental dimensions is not zero based, unrealistic spikes will appear with this option set) and `hidden` to perform all operations on a chart, but do not offer it on dashboards (the chart will be send to backends). `CHART` options have been added in netdata v1.7 and the `hidden` option was added in 1.10.

   - `plugin` and `module`